A Chekanov-Eliashberg algebra for Legendrian graphs: Introduction

-\begin{theoremb*}[Theorem~\ref{theorem:invariance}] The pair $(\cA_\cL, \cP_\cL)$ up to generalized stable-tame isomorphisms is an invariant for $\cL$ under the Legendrian Reidemeister moves for Legendrian graphs with potential.
-In particular the induced homology $H_*(\cA_\cL,\partial)$ is an invariant. \end{theoremb*}
+\begin{bigtheorem}[Theorem~\ref{theorem:invariance}] The pair $(\cA_\cL, \cP_\cL)$ up to generalized stable-tame isomorphisms is an invariant for $\cL$ under the Legendrian Reidemeister moves for Legendrian graphs with potential.
+In particular the induced homology $H_*(\cA_\cL,\partial)$ is an invariant. \end{bigtheorem}

-The DGA construction can be generalized to {\em Legendrian tangles} and we consider the operation given by replacing a Darboux neighborhood of a vertex with suitable Legendrian tangle, which yields a van Kampen type theorem for DGAs.
+The DGA construction can be generalized to {\em Legendrian tangles} and we consider the operation given by replacing a Darboux neighborhood of a vertex with a suitable Legendrian tangle, which yields a van Kampen type theorem for DGAs.

 Legendrian links in a bordered manifold and their associated DGAs were first considered in \cite{Sivek2011} via combinatorial methods and later in \cite{HS2014} with geometric interpretation.
-The main statement there was also a van Kampen type theorem for Legendrian links in the standard contact $\R^3$.
+The main statement there was also a van Kampen type theorem for Legendrian links in the standard contact $\RR^3$.
 Note that their construction has at most two borders, and it can be interpreted as a Legendrian graph with one or two vertices in our terminology.
 Our construction of a DGA generalizes that of \cite{Sivek2011} as follows:

-\begin{theoremc*}[Theorem~\ref{thm:van Kampen}, Theorem~\ref{thm:inclusion of DGA diagram}] Let $\cL$ be a Legendrian graph(or tangle) with potential having a $m$-valent vertex, $\cT$ be a Legendrian $m$-tangle with potential, and $\cL\amalg_{\Phi_v}\cT$ be a tangle replacement with respect to a gluing $\Phi_v$.
+\begin{bigtheorem}[Theorems~\ref{thm:van Kampen} and \ref{thm:inclusion of DGA diagram}] Let $\cL$ be a Legendrian graph(or tangle) with potential having a $m$-valent vertex $v$, $\cT$ be a Legendrian $m$-tangle with potential, and $\cL\tangleReplacement\cT$ be a tangle replacement of $\cL$ near $v$.
 Then we have a following commutative diagram of DGAs:

-Here $\cI_m$ is a DGA for the $m$-valent vertex $v$ with peripheral structures $\bp_v$ and $\bp_\infty$, and ${\bw}_v$ is defined by evaluating $\bp_\infty$ for the image $\bp_v(\cI_m)$.
+Here $\cI_v$ is a DGA for the $m$-valent vertex $v$ with peripheral structures $\bp_v$ and $\bp_\infty$, and ${\bw}_v$ is defined by evaluating $\bp_\infty$ for the image $\bp_v(\cI_m)$.

-Moreover, there is a canonical inclusion from Sivek's DGA diagram to the above DGA diagram. \end{theoremc*}
+Moreover, there is a canonical inclusion from Sivek's DGA diagram to the above DGA diagram. \end{bigtheorem}

 On the other hand, Legendrian links can be considered as Legendrian graphs having bivalent vertices only which are smooth at each vertex.
 Conversely, we define an operation, called {\em smoothing}, on a bivalent vertex of a given Legendrian graph, which can be used to define an associated DGA for the result.
-Then via this operation, we can recover Chekanov-Eliashberg's DGA and Ng's DGA.
+Then via this operation, we can recover Chekanov--Eliashberg's DGA \cite{Chekanov2002} and Etnyre--Ng--Sabloff's DGA \cite{ENS2002}.